shadowc/jsfusion/README.md

 such as [@hotwired/turbo](https://github.com/hotwired/turbo) to seamlessly apply client functionality to HTML templates dynamically.
-It is greatly inspired on [Stimulus](https://github.com/hotwired/stimulus) (improving upon it) and somewhat inspired in ReactJS and VueJS (borrow some syntax strategies and implementations)
+It is greatly inspired on [Stimulus](https://github.com/hotwired/stimulus) (improving upon it) and somewhat inspired in ReactJS and VueJS (borrowed some syntax strategies and implementations)

 ## Current version